tips on how to improve your work-life balance

 The growing awareness of self-worth and mental health has led some employees to resign from companies with toxic cultures that do not prioritise their overall well-being.
 While remote work was hailed as a solution for achieving better work-life balance, it also presented challenges, from the temptation to respond to work emails after hours to the difficulty of setting clear boundaries.

-As the COVID-19 pandemic gradually moves into an endemic stage, most employees are no longer working remotely and have settled into a hybrid work arrangement.
+As the COVID-19 pandemic gradually moved into an endemic stage, most employees are no longer working remotely and have settled into a hybrid work arrangement.

 Some individuals may integrate their work and personal lives (e.g. folding clothes while attending a conference call).
 It is, however, essential to keep in mind that a healthy balance of work and life must be maintained and that you should not allow your work to dominate your life.